In what seems to have been a lifetime of driving on motorways, there are three crows that particularly come to mind.

 By that time, I had gone past it, and was lost in admiration.
 How did it know it could avoid ‘crashing’?
 Why had it not assumed its revised shape earlier, and so crossed the motorway higher up, without the need for further optimisation, and the possible risk attendant on low flying?
 I once saw a wood pigeon so low over the motorway that I glanced into the rear-view mirror, and saw it literally explode into an unbelievable cloud of feathers against the heavy lorry behind.
 ‘My’ crow was far too organised for anything like that to happen to it.

 Are crows ‘better’ than wood pigeons?
-Of course not; but they do seem more adapted to survival in our present-day mechanised world.
+Of course not; except for the fact that, by mischance, they are more adapted to survival in our present-day mechanised world than are pigeons. >8^(

 The second crow was dancing.
 It was summer this time, and the road was following a very long dip and curve so that I could see it just inside the hard shoulder from a great way off.